RaeAnn S. Thomas

 Her special interests include prevention and rehabilitation of sports injuries, orthopedics, sports conditioning, and manual therapy.
 In 2015, Emily became a Board Certified Orthopedic Clinical Specialist through the American Physical Therapy Association.

-Emily enjoys spending time with family and friends, attending OSU sporting events, traveling, reading, and spending time outdoors, fishing and camping.
+Emily enjoys spending time with family and friends, playing with her dog Rocky, attending OSU sporting events, traveling, reading, and spending time outdoors, fishing and camping.

 Michael KoprivnikPT, DPT, OCS, CSCS